Arthur Mapp

-Arthur Mapp (born 6 November 1953) is a British former judoka who competed in the 1980 Summer Olympics.
+Arthur Mapp (born 6 November 1953) is a British former judoka who won bronze in Judo at the 1980 Summer Olympics.

 Biography

 Mapp, born in British Honduras came to prominence after winning the 1978 Swedish Open and 1978 British Open.
 In 1980, he was selected to represent Great Britain at the 1980 Olympic Games in Moscow, where he competed in the men's open category.
-He reached the semi finals before losing to the eventual gold medallist Dietmar Lorenz but Mapp won the repechage final against Dambajavyn Tsend–Ayuush to claim a bronze medal.
+He reached the semi-finals before losing to the eventual gold medallist Dietmar Lorenz but Mapp won the repechage final against Dambajavyn Tsend–Ayuush to claim a bronze medal.
 At the time of his Olympic success, Arthur Mapp was serving with the British Army as a Corporal in the Royal Army Pay Corps.

 In 1981, he became champion of Great Britain, winning the open division at the British Judo Championships.

+Also in 1981, he competed in the TV sports-show Superstars, excelling particularly at cricket.